Erik135135/P2P-TA/README.md

 ### Step 1

-Download the P2P-TA, by clicking on code up in the right corner and click download P2P-TA.zip
+Download the P2P-TA, by clicking on "Code" up in the right corner and click download.zip

 ### Step 2